1. If a student is registered for 18 credit hours in the Spring 2020 semester, will a J-Term class create an overload billing?

-Q: What is the charge to a graduate student for a J-Term class?
+8. What is the charge to a graduate student for a J-Term class?

-Q: When will J-Term charges be billed and due?
+9. When will J-Term charges be billed and due?

-A: All J-Term charges, including Room and Board charges, will initially be billed in December of 2018.
+A: All J-Term charges, including Room and Board charges, will initially be billed in December of 2019.

-Q. Is financial aid available for J-Term?
+10. Is financial aid available for J-Term?

-A. The Office of Student Financial Planning will work with students individually on cost of attendance issues and will combine J-term and Spring enrollment, as allowed by regulation, to determine eligibility.
-Since many students use their maximum eligibility from institutional, federal and state financial aid programs in order to meet fall and spring costs, additional funding for J-term may reside primarily in education loans.
+A. The Office of Student Financial Planning will work with students individually on cost of attendance issues and will combine J-Term and Spring enrollment, as allowed by regulation, to determine eligibility.
+Since many students use their maximum eligibility from institutional, federal and state financial aid programs in order to meet fall and spring costs, additional funding for J-Term may reside primarily in education loans.
 Students should contact the Office of Student Financial Planning to discuss specific financial aid awards.

-J-term 2019 Finance FAQs (pdf version)
+J-term 2020 Finance FAQ (pdf version)